Conclusion of the American Civil War: CSS Shenandoah

-The CSS Shenandoah was commissioned as a commerce raider by the Confederacy to interfere with Union shipping and hinder their efforts in the American Civil War.
+CSS Shenandoah was commissioned as a commerce raider by the Confederacy to interfere with Union shipping and hinder their efforts in the American Civil War.
 A Scottish-built merchant ship originally called the Sea King, it was secretly purchased by Confederate agents in September 1864.
 Captain James Waddell renamed the ship Shenandoah after she was converted to a warship off the coast of Spain on October 19, shortly after leaving England.
 William Conway Whittle, Waddell's right-hand man, was the ship's executive officer.

-The Shenandoah, sailing south then east across the Indian Ocean and into the South Pacific, was in Micronesia at the Island of Ponape (called Ascension Island by Whittle) at the time of the surrender of Lee's Army of Northern Virginia to the Union forces on April 9, 1865.
+Shenandoah, sailing south then east across the Indian Ocean and into the South Pacific, was in Micronesia at the Island of Ponape (called Ascension Island by Whittle) at the time of the surrender of Lee's Army of Northern Virginia to the Union forces on April 9, 1865.
 Waddell had already captured and disposed of thirteen Union merchantmen.

-The Shenandoah destroyed one more prize in the Sea of Okhotsk, north of Japan, then continued to the Aleutians and into the Bering Sea and Arctic Ocean, crossing the Arctic Circle on June 19.
-Continuing then south along the coast of Alaska the Shenandoah came upon a fleet of Union ships whaling on June 22.
+Shenandoah destroyed one more prize in the Sea of Okhotsk, north of Japan, then continued to the Aleutians and into the Bering Sea and Arctic Ocean, crossing the Arctic Circle on June 19.
+Continuing then south along the coast of Alaska Shenandoah came upon a fleet of Union ships whaling on June 22.
 She opened continuous fire, destroying a major portion of the Union whaling fleet.
 Capt.
 Waddell took aim at a fleeing whaler, Sophia Thornton, and at his signal, the gunner jerked a wrist strap and fired the last two shots of the American Civil War.
 Shenandoah had so far captured and burned eleven ships of the American whaling fleet while in Arctic waters.